 - Payment terms, payment ethics and resolution of commercial disputes

 - Visas, fees, specific conditions of travel to the territory

 - Employment of citizens from the Czech Republic

 - Fairs and events

-The Czech exporter (importer of goods to the Congo) needs to document invoices (Commercial Invoice), if possible in French or another world language, but with a French translation and a description of the goods attached.
-The invoice must contain the names of the supplier and recipient of the goods, the name of the goods, the unit and total price and the quantity data.
-Unit price and total price must be quoted in cif parity, with specified gross and net weight and terms of sale.
-In addition, a Bill of Lading or Air Waybill with an electronic shipment number (Cargo tracking note), Packing List, certificate of origin and certificate of technical/health fitness are required.
-The inspection for the government is carried out by the French company BIVAC.
+The Czech exporter must deliver invoices to the importer in Chad in four copies, if possible in French or another world language, but with a French translation and a description of the goods attached.
+All invoices must include the names of the supplier and recipient of the goods, the name of the goods, the unit and total price and the quantity details.
+The unit and total price must be quoted in CIF parity, with specified gross and net weight and terms of sale.
+In addition, a certificate of origin of the goods (2 copies) issued by the Chamber of Industry and Commerce in the country of origin, Bill of Lading or Air Waybill, packing list must be provided.

 Forms and conditions of operation on the market